ElStefanos/ProjectMT/README.md

 ```
 sudo ./install.sh
 ```
-Wait for PHP to build
+Wait for PHP to build.

 Message will be shown on complete.
 After that build process for MtManager will automatically start.
 If you want to contribute to the project.
 We suggest to make a second copy of the directory.

 ### ON UPDATE